frankcleary/data-science-bytes/content/sed-lowercase-inplace-tutorial.md

     $ # filename : the name of the file to search and replace text in
     $ sed "s/old/new/g" filename

 This command will not modify the file, it outputs the result to stdout (prints it to screen).
-Our goal to construct a `sed` command to lower case everything after "Tags:", modifying the file in place and not changing any files that aren't under version control.
+Our goal to construct a `sed` command to lowercase everything after "Tags:", modifying the file in place and not changing any files that aren't under version control.
 We'll go about constructing this command in steps.

-### Developing the command, step 1: Match the line.
+### Developing the command, Step 1: Match the line.

 This `sed` command finds the lines containing "Tags:" and any other characters, and replaces the entire line with the string "changed".